Google Pixel 3 Review - Camera Review

 The majority of what makes this camera so special is Google’s software – its computational knowledge, the auto-HDR features and the Pixel’s Visual Core.
 If you just look at the specs you’re missing the point.

 On the back of the Google Pixel 3 is a 12.2-megapixel sensor, with an f/1.8 aperture.
-There’s no secondary sensor here at all, with all the portrait mode stuff taken care of by the main camera.
+There’s no secondary sensor here at all (expect that to come with the Pixel 4), with all the portrait mode stuff taken care of by the main camera.
 On the front there are two cameras, both 8-megapixel sensors, with one acting as a wide-angle camera.

 The pictures I have captured with this phone are, simply put, stunning.
 Shots of food are so packed with detail you can see flecks of salt; pictures of people’s faces showing intricate detailing in hair and skin that is sometimes beyond what my eyes can see.

 Even though detail is packed into these photos, nothing looks artificial or oversharpened and colours have a natural finish.
-Where the Samsung Galaxy S9 or even iPhone XS boost reds and greens to almost neon levels, the Pixel 3 manages to ensure colours look appealing without being over-saturated.
+Where the Samsung Galaxy S10 boosts reds and greens to almost neon levels, the Pixel 3 manages to ensure colours look appealing without being over-saturated.

 Dynamic range (the range between the light and dark colours) has been a strength of previous Pixel phones and once again it thoroughly impresses here.
 This gives photos a real depth and professional finish, ensuring nothing looks flat.

 With Pixel 3, Google is introducing a couple of new camera software features.
-One is Night Sight, a dedicated low-light mode that heavily boosts brightness similarly to the Huawei P20 Pro.
+One is Night Sight, a dedicated low-light mode that heavily boosts brightness.
 Night Sights takes multiple shots and requires you hold the phone steady for a couple of seconds.

 Turn Night Sight on however and things become even more amazing.
 Night Sight works best when there is complete darkness; in situations where there’s literally no light at all it can produce shots better than what your eye can see.
 And these shots look great too.